 By Melissa Wirkus Hagstrom, contributor

-Although home health therapists and other clinicians enjoy great work/life balance, autonomy and a host of other benefits, their working environment is often shrouded in mystery and misconceptions.
+Although home health therapists and other clinicians enjoy great work/life balance, autonomy, and many other benefits, their working environment is often shrouded in mystery and misconceptions.

 David Martin, DPT, a traveling physical therapist who has been working in home healthcare with Med Travelers for four years, looks at the most common myths surrounding these types of jobs and gets down to the truth of the matter.